 Chocolate Buffet Boston

 For years, I’d heard about the Chocolate Bar at this Boston hotel, and was thrilled to finally have the opportunity to attend as part of a media event.
-I enjoyed my time so much that I was determined to return with my family.
+I enjoyed my time so much that I was determined to return with my family, and have returned twice since the media event.

 This Christmas season, we all went to the Langham Chocolate Bar for the holidays.
 It’s a fabulous way to celebrate the holidays.
 The Chocolate Buffet is also great for a baby shower, birthday, or other special occasion.
-Holiday rates are a bit more expensive.
+Holiday rates are a bit more expensive than the standard rates, so keep that in mind.

 The Chocolate Buffet Boston With Food Allergies